 - Scarf: The flattened part of the needle near the eye is called the scarf of the needle.

-Different Types of Needles
+Different Types of Needles & thier Features

 You must select needles based on the type of fabric you are stitching.
 Selecting the correct fabric, stabilizer, and thread is as important as selecting the correct type of needle.
-Here comes the different types of needles and the different sizes they are available in.
+Here comes the different kinds of needles and the different sizes they are available in.

-1. Universal
+1. Universal Needle

 - The point of the universal needle is slightly rounded.